THE JESUS-SHAPED WAY

 Treasure Hunting

-I can still remember the feeling of his tiny hand in mine as we walked through the Plaza, a shopping mall in Santa Rosa, California.
-It was near where we lived, about an hour north of San Francisco, and we were enjoying a Saturday outing.
-I was a young dad and Bobby, the first of our two sons, was a toddler.
-As we entered Macy’s, the flagship department store, Bobby twisted his hand out of mine and shot under the nearest clothes rack.
+I can still remember the feeling of his tiny hand in mine as we walked through the Plaza, a shopping mall in Santa Rosa, California, near where we lived.
+I was a young dad, and Bobby, the first of our two sons, was a toddler.
+As we entered Macy’s, the flagship department store, Bobby twisted his hand out of mine and shot under the nearest clothing rack.
 This was a familiar pattern he had developed.
-He was always searching for “treasures”, and he knew just where to find them!
+He was always searching for “treasures,” and he knew just where to find them!

-Several minutes later, just as I was starting to feel nervous, Bobby emerged from the forest of coats and sweaters beaming like a Cheshire Cat.
-Both of his pudgy hands were crammed full of the treasures he had found, pieces of broken hangers, lost price tags, little clips.
+Several minutes later, just as I was starting to feel nervous, Bobby emerged from the forest of coats and sweaters beaming like the Cheshire Cat.
+Both of his pudgy hands were crammed full of the treasures he had found: pieces of broken hangers, lost price tags, and little clips.
 He was so proud of himself.
-You’d think he was Long John Silver who had finally found the buried chest of gold!
+You’d have thought he was Long John Silver and had finally found the buried chest of gold!

-As we left Macy’s and began to make our way through the mall, Bobby’s eyes suddenly lit up.
-He had caught sight of the unmistakable sign over the entrance to Letty’s Ice Cream shop.
-I had to run to keep up with him as he shot straight to the glass freezer filled with his favorite flavors of frozen delight.
-Wordlessly he looked up at me and then looked into the freezer.
+As we left Macy’s and began to make our way through the mall, Bobby’s eyes suddenly lit up as he caught sight of the unmistakable sign over the entrance to Letty’s Ice Cream shop.
+I had to run to keep up with him as he sprinted straight to the glass freezer filled with his favorite flavors of frozen delight.
+Wordlessly, he looked up at me and then looked into the freezer.
 I told him, “Well, you have a decision to make.
 Your hands are too full to hold an ice cream cone.
 You are going to have to choose.
 Treasures or ice cream?”

-I could see him wrestling with this seemingly impossible decision as he studied the treasures in his hands and then peered longingly into the buckets of ice cream.
-Finally, he made his choice and blurted out, “ice cream”!
-Holding out the cone to him he reluctantly dropped his collected treasures in the trash and reached out to take the ice cream.
+I could see him wrestling with this seemingly impossible decision as he studied the treasures in his hands and then peered longingly into the large cartons of ice cream.
+Finally, he made his choice and blurted out “ice cream”!
+As I held the cone out to him, he reluctantly dropped his collected treasures in the trash and reached to take the ice cream.
 He took hold of my fingers with his other hand, and we continued our exploration to see what other treasures this mall had to offer.

-That was over 30 years ago, but I still remember it like it was yesterday because I realized Bobby was mirroring a pattern in my own life.
-I was the one filling my hands with so-called “treasures,” and then left to wonder why there never seemed to be enough room in my life for the most important things.
-Jesus told Martha her sister Mary had “chosen the better part”, and I found myself wanting to learn how to do the same.
-(Luke 10:42)
+That happened over 30 years ago, but I still remember it like it was yesterday because I realized Bobby was mirroring a pattern in my own life.
+I was the one filling my hands with so-called “treasures,” and then being left to wonder why there never seemed to be enough room in my life for the most important things.
+Jesus once told Martha that her sister Mary had “chosen the better part,” (Luke 10:42) and I found myself wanting to learn how to do the same.

 The Better Part